Top Vitamins and Supplements for Men Over 30

 #3 Omega-3 Fatty Acids for Heart & Brain Health

-According to the National Institutes of Health, America is having a love affair with omega-3 supplements.
-As of the latest polls, 18.8 million adults used some form of omega-3 supplements.3 Our primary source of those omegas?
+According to expert analysis, omega-3 supplements in America seem to be popular, with around 8% of adults taking some form of omega-3 fatty acids.3 Our primary source of those omegas?
 Fish oil supplements!
 While that’s an excellent choice and has been popular for decades, it isn’t your only option.

 When it come to omega-3 fatty acid supplements, you now have many choices.
-If you want a vegan omega-3 fatty acid supplement you can get it from our innovative, award-winning Plant Base Omega-3 formula, which was named 2018 Omega-3 Product of the Year by NutraIngredients USA.
+If you prefer a plant-based source of omega-3 fatty acids, our experts have crafted an innovative, award-winning formula that's suitable for vegan diets.
+Give our Plant Based Omega-3 a try!
 Krill Oil is another great option, and the omega-3s from krill oil supplements may be more easily absorbed by the body than fish oil.4

 Pumpkin Seed Oil is also a great source of essential fatty acids for men because it gives you the benefits of omega-3 and omega-6 fatty acids along with support for prostate health.5